Arya-BudiArtana/scient-calculator-with-js/README.md

 # scient-calculator-with-js

 calculator project made with javascript.
-Thi project is to meet the requirements for graduation from DiGi Talent Kominfo 2022.
+This project was made for requirements for graduation from DiGi Talent Kominfo 2022.

 Name: I Kadek Arya Budi Artana